 Not As Many Watched This Journey

-According to Nielsen, the 2016 Olympics opening ceremony attracted 26.5 million viewers on Comcast Corp.’s (NASDAQ:CMCSAC) NBC network Friday evening.
+According to Nielsen, the 2016 Olympics opening ceremony attracted 26.5 million viewers on Comcast Corp.’s (NASDAQ:CMCSAD) NBC network Friday evening.
 This represents a 35% drop from the 2012 London Olympics opening ceremony.
 That broadcast pulled in 40.7 million viewers.

 All that added up to the lowest-rated Summer Games kickoff since 2004, when the Olympics were held in Athens, Greece.
 NBC did not blame delays and commercials (as many viewers did) but instead said, “To expect the same pure television consumption four years removed from London just isn’t logical.”